mozman/ezdxf/docs/source/dxfentities/mleader.rst

 type string but they always create entities with ``'MULTILEADER'`` as type string.

-Because of the complexity of the MLEADER entity it is recommend to use the :class:`~ezdxf.render.MultiLeaderBuilder` to construct the entity.
+Because of the complexity of the MULTILEADER entity, the factory method :meth:`~ezdxf.layouts.BaseLayout.add_multileader_mtext` returns a :class:`~ezdxf.render.MultiLeaderMTextBuilder` instance to build a new entity and the factory method :meth:`~ezdxf.layouts.BaseLayout.add_multileader_block` returns a :class:`~ezdxf.render.MultiLeaderBlockBuilder` instance.

 The visual design is based on an associated :class:`~ezdxf.entities.MLeaderStyle`, but almost all attributes are also stored in the MULTILEADER entity itself.